 Meet Your Board of Directors

 Allison Cuellar is the Coordinator for the Structural Pest Control Service at the Texas Department of Agriculture.
-Allison graduated from University of Texas at Austin with a Bachelors of Arts and a Masters in Public Affairs.
+Allison graduated from University of Texas at Austin with a Bachelor of Arts and a master’s in public affairs.
 Allison has been a licensed applicator for several years and has been a member of ASPCRO for over a decade.
-Allison is currently serving as the ASPCRO Vice President (8/2021) and is also the chair of the Meeting Planning Committee and the IPM in Schools Committee.
+Allison was elected to serve as the ASPCRO President in August 2023 and is also the chair of the IPM in Schools Committee.

 John Pitcock was born and raised on a small farm in Kentucky where his family raised tobacco and beef cattle.
 After his college years and a short stint in the military, including one deployment to Iraq, he took a job with Kentucky Department of Agriculture (KDA) as a Pesticide Inspector in 2012.
 John advanced quickly to Executive Staff Advisor until being promoted to his current position in 2018 as the Product Registration and Technical Support Branch Manager for Environmental Services with KDA.
 He now lives in Lexington, KY with his wife Anna, their two dogs Bear & Jack, and one cat Esmeralda.

-John was recently elected to serve as Secretary of the ASPCRO Board of Directors beginning in August of 2021.
+John was recently elected to serve as Vice President of the ASPCRO Board of Directors beginning in August of 2023.